sebschlicht/xpower/README.md

 ## Configuration

 By default, `xpower` toggles the screen brightness between 100 and 65 percent when plugging or unplugging the AC.
-Edit `~/config/xpower/brightness` to change this behavior.
+Edit the config file `~/config/xpower/brightness` to change this behavior.

 For example, if you want the screen brightness to be 50 percent when on battery, use

     battery_brightness=50

-If you don't want the brightness to change when plugging the AC in, use

-    ac_brightness=

-Unplugging the AC can only reduce the brightness, by default.
+Unplugging the AC does not increase the brightness, by default.
+Analogously, plugging the AC only increases the brightness.
-If you want `xpower` to set the battery brightness even if it's higher than the current one, use
+If you want `xpower` to apply the specified brightness in any case, use

     enforce_brightness=1